javelit/docs/content/get-started/installation/embedded-vanilla.md

 ---
-title: Embed Jeamlit in a Maven/Gradle project
+title: Embed Javelit in a Maven/Gradle project
 slug: /get-started/installation/embedded-vanilla
 ---

 <Note>
 Prefer to read code directly?
-Take a look at the [corresponding example project](https://github.com/jeamlit/jeamlit-example-embedded-maven) on GitHub.
+Take a look at the [corresponding example project](https://github.com/javelit/javelit-example-embedded-maven) on GitHub.
 </Note>

-# Jeamlit Embedded
+# Javelit Embedded

-This method embeds Jeamlit as a dependency in your existing Maven or Gradle project.
+This method embeds Javelit as a dependency in your existing Maven or Gradle project.
 This method is best for complex apps, existing systems, and production deployments.

-This page will walk you through adding Jeamlit to your Maven or Gradle project, creating a simple interactive app, and launching an embedded server.
+This page will walk you through adding Javelit to your Maven or Gradle project, creating a simple interactive app, and launching an embedded server.
 You'll build the same click counter app but with full control over the server lifecycle.

 ## Prerequisites